pragmaticivan/authable/README.md

 1) You may change the module name from configuration

-2) You may copy Authabe.Model.XXX and update it on your app.
+2) You may copy Authable.Model.XXX and update it on your app.

 ## Test